ks888/ansible-playbook-debugger/README.md

 ### u(pdate) *module_args [key1=value1]*

-Update just one key=value pair, rather than replace the entire args.
+Update one key=value argument of a module, rather than replace the entire args.

 ### del *module_args key*